 Petting zoos and farms are a great way to have some hands-on interactions with a variety of different barnyard animals.
 They can provide both a fun and educational experience for kids of all ages.
 Plus, getting to pet goats or alpacas is just plain adorable.
 Here are some of the best petting zoos around New Jersey.

-This family owned farm is a great place to meet and learn about a variety of barnyard animals.
+This family-owned farm is a great place to meet and learn about a variety of barnyard animals.
 Guests have the opportunity to purchase crackers and carrot tops at the farm’s market to feed some of the animals.
-Abma’s is open everyday but Sunday and tickets to the petting zoo are $4.
-Children under 2 are always free and grandparents get free admission every Wednesday.
+The farm is closed on Sundays.
+Grandparents get free admission every Wednesday.
+Tickets are sold exclusively online so be sure to plan in advance.

 Allaire Community Farm

 Header over to Alstede Farm for a taste of the farm life.
 Kids will have a chance to meet and feed some of the friendly animals that call the farm home.
-The farm is open daily, all year round.
+The farm is open daily, year-round.

-Doyle’s Farm in Flemington is a six generation family farm that prides itself on not only creating a fun experience but an educational one.
+Doyle’s Farm in Flemington is a six-generation family farm that prides itself on not only creating a fun experience but an educational one.
 In addition to meeting a variety of barnyard animals, guests can also enjoy egg collecting, hayrides and farm tours.
-Large group tours are taking place Monday through Friday, 9am to 3 pm.

 Fosterfields Living Historical Farm

-This 213.4 acre historical farm is a great chance to step back into history and learn about life on the farm in the 19th century.
+This 213.4-acre historical farm is a great chance to step back into history and learn about life on the farm in the 19th century.
 While this farm is not advertised as a petting zoo, guests have a chance to get up close and personal with various farm animals.
 Visitors will be able to help gather eggs and even grind corn to make chicken feed.
-The farm is open Thursday through Sunday for general admission.
+The farm is open Thursday through Saturday from May to October with advance timed tickets.

 Funny Farm Rescue Animal Sanctuary